jbowman86/Bike_Sharing_Program/README.md

 ![](https://github.com/jbowman86/Bike_Sharing_Program/blob/ec964eb9723ea10f462aabe3b45768061943a633/Images/NYC_Trips_per_Weekday_Gender_per_Hour.png)

 A heatmap displaying the usage of the bike-sharing program categorized by weekday and gender.
 The heatmap findings were consistent with other analyses completed.
 Males were shown to have greater usage of the program compared to females.
-For both genders, the heaviest usage of the bike-sharing was during commuter times (between 7 AM to 9AM and between 5PM and 7PM) with weekdays having heavier usage than on weekends.
+For both genders, the heaviest usage of the bike-sharing was during commuter times (between 7 AM to 9 AM and between 5 PM and 7 PM) with weekdays having heavier usage than on weekends.

 ![](https://github.com/jbowman86/Bike_Sharing_Program/blob/ec964eb9723ea10f462aabe3b45768061943a633/Images/NYC_trips_user_day_gender.png)